 We will continue to make course delivery decisions based on careful considerations about how we can safely deliver your courses, while providing you with an exceptional learning experience.

-Once course enrolment begins in early July, each course location and delivery method will be listed in your MyNAIT Portal Self Service.
+Each course location and delivery method will be listed in your MyNAIT Portal Self Service.

 How do I know if my course is online or in-person on campus?